chauff/cse1500-web-transcripts/README.md

 ## List of web lectures

-**This is work in progress, lectures in a good draft status for 2018/19 are bolded.** The transcripts are an 2018/19 addition, the lectures slides are currently all from 2017/18.
+**This is work in progress, lectures in a good draft status for 2018/19 are in bold.** The transcripts are an 2018/19 addition, the lectures slides are currently all from 2017/18.

 - **Lecture 1** covers HTTP ([2018/19 transcript](Lecture-1.md), [2017/18 slides](https://chauff.github.io/documents/webdb-2017-18/web-http.pdf))
   - Topics: HTTP 1.1 request/response message, important HTTP headers, web caches, HTTP methods, telnet, IP addresses, polling, WebSockets